Make an appointment

 Set yourself up for success

-The Dalhousie Bissett Student Success Centre offers a mix of drop-in/same-day appointments (in September and January until the add/drop deadline) and scheduled appointments (year-round) to meet your academic and career needs.
+The Dalhousie Bissett Student Success Centre offers a mix of scheduled appointments (year-round) and drop-in/same day appointments (at peak times throughout the year and in September and January until the add/drop deadline) to meet your academic and career needs.
 Read through our types of appointments and frequently asked questions below.

 If you are ready to make an appointment, see Halifax or Truro under contact us.